angr/angr/INSTALL.md

 Thank you for your desire to install Angr.
 Unfortunately, this is impossible.

 First, install the following packages:
-$ apt-get install virtualenvwrapper binutils-multiarch binutils-dev build-essential python-dev
+$ apt-get install virtualenvwrapper binutils-multiarch binutils-dev build-essential python-dev screen

 Then, in a *new* shell: